tznind/Wanderer/README.md

 ```

-Add more content by following the [Tutorial] then take a look at the [Cookbook] for more recipes.
+Add more content by following the recipes in the [Cookbook].

 ## Creating your own UI